 What is a flash flood?

-Flash floods happen when an exceptional amount of rain falls in a very short time.
-Although they are still very rare, they are becoming more common.
+Flash flooding happens when an exceptional amount of rain falls in a very short time.
 This type of flood happens very quickly and is particularly dangerous and extremely destructive, so being prepared could save lives and property.

 Because of climate change, we are experiencing heavier and more frequent downpours that put extra stress on all drainage systems.
 This increases the risk of flash flooding because drainage systems and small rivers can be overwhelmed in all areas, potentially affecting properties previously thought safe from flooding, not just those in the valley bottoms.

 Is there anything else I can do?

-The most important thing you can do is to take the risk of flash flooding seriously.
+The most important thing you can do is take the risk of flash flooding seriously.

 Flash flooding can happen very quickly, and there is often no time to issue flood warnings beforehand.
 However, the free Floodline service will give you advance warning of flooding from rivers and the sea.
 You can sign up for free flood warnings here or by phoning Floodline on 0345 988 1188.

 Be aware and know the signs